This week begins a new demonstration series: How to draw a dog in colored pencil.

 When I begin building black by layering, I almost always begin with Indigo Blue.
 Whether the final color is a warm black or a cool black, Indigo Blue is a good base color.

-I also begin with several layers applied with light pressure.
-Dark shadows are built up through multiple layers.
+Begin with several layers applied with light pressure.
+Develop dark shadows with through multiple layers.
 In the dark areas between the dog’s front legs and under its belly, there are as many as five or six layers of color.

 In the illustration below, I’ve added color in the darkest shadows with a sharp pencil and crosshatching strokes.
 I put down a couple of layers with light pressure, keeping the strokes close enough together to draw an even layer of color in most of the dark shadows.